wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

         cosign sign --yes "ghcr.io/.../${IMAGE}:${VERSION}"
     ```

-    Verify webhook and signature comparisons with `hmac.Equal` — never `==`, which is not constant-time on byte slices:
+    Verify webhook and signature comparisons with `hmac.Equal`, never `==`, which is not constant-time on byte slices:

     ```go
     mac := hmac.New(sha256.New, sharedSecret)